danielsanguino/Little_Guy/README.md

   10.) pip install requirements found in requirements.txt 11.)
 Select Raspberry Pi logo in top left corner, select program, select Thonny 12.)
 Make sure you're in regular mode in Thonny
   13.)
-Select Tools in toolbar, navigate to options,
+Select Tools in toolbar, navigate to options, Interpreter, browse, navigate to your venv folder, select bin, select Python3 and continue
+  14.)
+Save!
+  15.)
+Create a Pi connect account
+  16.)
+Open Pi options and enable Pi connect
+  17.)
+Log in on the Pi and add to your devices
+  18.)
+Ensure all dependencies are installed and run once in Thonny as a test

 Arduino set-up:
   1.)
 Download Arduino IDE